ShokadinuEU/mpq-ltd/README.md

 ## MPQ Services LTD

-### This project have been made using React as JavaScript library
+### This project have been made using React as JavaScript library alongside with HTML5 and CSS3

 ### Other technologies that have been used alongside with React as follows: